batistagroup/qflux/docs/qflux/Open_Systems/spinhalfOpen.md

 \rho_0 = |\uparrow\rangle \langle\uparrow|
 $$

 Simulation is carried out using matrix exponential propagation of the Lindbladian.
 Results are compared against reference dynamics obtained using QuTiP.
-We produce the matrix exponential propogation employing the `propagate_matrix_exp` method  then compare to results with QuTiP, which is implemented using `propagate_qt`.
+We produce the matrix exponential propagation employing the `propagate_matrix_exp` method  then compare to results with QuTiP, which is implemented using `propagate_qt`.
 The following tables explain the input-output relationships to perform simulation with matrix exponential propagation and QuTiP with our QFlux methods

 ---